Park is open 6am-10pm

 The park offers several recreational opportunities such as kayaking, fishing, hiking, bird watching & wildlife viewing.
 The Museum of Natural History has exhibits that cover natural features, cultural history, Native American life, geology, and oceanography.
 The park also has a café, marina and an 18-hole public golf course.

 Seasons - Climate - Recommended clothing

 Morro Bay has moderate weather.
-During summer days the area is 30 degrees cooler than inland areas.
-Dress in layers, especially at the ocean.
+During summer days, the area is often 30 degrees cooler than inland areas.
+Dress in layers, especially near the ocean.
 As the water here is cooler than in Southern California, surfers generally wear wetsuits.

 Museum of Natural History